dmytrostriletskyi/threads-net/README.md

 Check what is already done in the table of content above, below the only things to be done are placed:

-- [ ] Feed (threads, replies, recommendations, notifications, seen notifications)
-- [ ] Pagination for list-related responses
+- [ ] Pagination for all methods responding with a list of records
+- [ ] Get notifications about new threads
-- [ ] Manage auth for accounts with enabled 2FA and challenges
+- [ ] Manage auth for accounts with the enabled 2FA
+- [ ] Manage auth for accounts required a challenge

 ## Getting started